Devonport Airport

 Devonport Airport (IATA: DPO, ICAO: YDPO) is a regional airport serving Devonport, a city in the Australian state of Tasmania.
 It is located 10 km from the town centre at Pardoe Downs, on Wesley Vale and Airport Roads.
-The airport is operated by the Tasmanian Ports Corporation (Tasports), which previously operated the larger Hobart International Airport.
+The airport is operated by TasPorts which previously operated the larger Hobart Airport.

 History

-In late 1990, the airport was being served by East West Airlines.
+Devonport Airport was officially opened in 1952, but its origins trace back to the 1930s, with significant development beginning in the late 1940s.
+In late 1990, the airport was being served by East-West Airlines.
+In late 2024 QantasLink began servicing the airport with their Q400's again replacing the older Q300's.

 Facilities

 The airport is at an elevation of 33 ft above sea level.
 It has two runways: 06/24 with an asphalt surface measuring 1838 × 45 m and 14/32 with a grass surface measuring 880 × 30 m.

 Airlines and destinations

 Statistics

 Devonport Airport was ranked 40th in Australia for the number of revenue passengers served in financial year 2010–2011.